English and Modern Languages

 The joint school in English and Modern Languages offers you a very wide choice of options.
 It is largely open to you to design the course of study which meets your own interests: tutors in your college will offer advice and help you to select the subjects best suited to your strengths.
 The course trains you to set different kinds of writing, in different languages, in their full social, historical, literary and linguistic contexts.
 You will read widely in poetry, fiction, drama and criticism and will learn to analyse and to write critically about what you have read.

 The course also usually includes a year abroad, offering you the opportunity to practise your language skills on an everyday basis, as well as acquiring first-hand experience of the culture you have been studying.
-The Modern Languages Faculty offers help with finding placements in your chosen country; further details on the schemes available can be found on their website.
+The Modern Languages Faculty offers help with finding placements in your chosen country.

 The English and Modern Languages degree will equip you with analytical and writing skills that are readily transferable into many other situations and many professions.
 It opens up the opportunity to go into a great variety of careers.

 In your first year you will study equal amounts of English and your chosen modern language.
 From the modern language side, you will combine learning the language (through comprehension and translation exercises) with literary studies (through critical commentaries and wider essays on a small range of set texts.
-From the English side, you will take an introduction to literary studies course, and then study one period of literature selected from Old English, Middle English, Victorian or Modern.
+From the English side, you will take an introduction to literary studies course, and then study one period of literature selected from Early Medieval, Victorian or Modern.

 In your second and final years, from the modern language side, you will continue with language work and translations in your chosen language, in addition to choosing options from a wide range of period papers, linguistic, and other language topics.
 From the English side, you will choose three papers from a broad range of options including period papers running from medieval times to the present day, Shakespeare and special topics.
 You will also offer a dissertation in any area of English Language or Literature, or combining the two aspects of your study.